devtut/generate/docs/python/python-speed-of-program.md

 ```

 This is a simple function to check if an item is in a list.
 To describe the complexity of this function, you will say O(n).
-This means =Order of n= as the O function is known as the Order function.
+This means "Order of n" as the O function is known as the Order function.

 O(n) - generally n is the number of items in container